GeoKrom/NTUA-Advanced-Manufacturing-Systems-CIM-Industry-4.0-course/README.md

 # Exercise 3 - Genetic Algorithm for Optimazition of welding process

 In this exercise we have created a genetic algorithm for optimizing the neural networks for welding plate process.
+The cost funtion of the algorithm implements an euclidean distance between two temperatures.
+It also uses a penalty criterion on temperature on two occasions.

+-The first occasion is when  \_{T <= A}

 # Authors